PankratzLab/Genvisis-Docs/GetStarted/overview.md

 This section explains how to get started with Genvisis.

-First [download Genvisis](https://genvisis.org/#/download) if you have not yet done so.
+First download the software [download Genvisis and a starter project](https://genvisis.org/#/download).

 Next [obtain raw Illumina or Affymetrix data files that are correctly formatted for Genvisis](find-required-raw-data-files.md).